 Pilates is arguably the best workout for strengthening the core.
-That's why the LIT Strength Machine converts into the ultimate Pilates reformer.
 It can help you improve the strength of your core muscles and build endurance.
 A Proteus Journal study shows Pilates can improve core muscles, cardiorespiratory, and circumference measurements in post-delivered women.

 2. Improves flexibility and strength

 One of the significant benefits of Pilates is improved cervical flexibility, trunk movement, hip joints, and overall flexibility of the body.

 Back pain is a common age-induced problem that's easily manageable with low-impact exercises.
 It has been found that Pilates is a much better alternative to manage chronic pain as compared to other forms of exercise or no workouts.

 A Brazilian study on the effect of Pilates on musculoskeletal disorders concluded that "it can be effective both for the treatment of conditions such as scoliosis, back pain, ankylosing spondylitis, and breast cancer and for preventing injuries in adults, elderly people, and athletes."

 Pilates vs. weightlifting: Which is better for me?

 When both Pilates and weight training offer many benefits, how do you decide which one to include in your fitness plan?